redbadger/awesome-badger/_posts/2022-06-22-human-centered-code-reviews.md

 But what about batching together many commits so instead of many small ones you just have one big one?
 You can do this but it has a cost attached.

-Blending many commits into a single pull request means the surface area of change is much greater, leading to a proportionally higher review time.
+Blending many commits into a single pull request means that the surface area of change is much greater, leading to a proportionally higher review time.
 While good test names and commit messages can mitigate this, the overall goal of what’s being achieved can become blurred, mandating a slower line-by-line approach to reviewing code to see what's changed and where.
 Overly stuffed pull requests do not clearly reveal their intention like their smaller counterparts.

-Or even worse if there the surface area of change is massive then something could just slip by entirely e.g. renaming a file while also making business logic changes that could be lost in the revision comparison tool.
+Or even worse if the surface area of change is massive then something could just slip by entirely e.g. renaming a file while also making business logic changes that could be lost in the revision comparison tool.
 Being “too big to review” is a risk too.

 Ultimately teams need to come to their own conclusions about how big or small code reviews should be but either way there’s a cost involved regardless.